 This is a form of genital herpes and is identified by open sores or blisters around the anus or the genitals.

-Depending upon the foetus’ development stage at the time of exposure, the effects of the pathogens will vary.
-The above-mentioned diseases are capable of causing developmental issues since they are transmitted to the foetus through the placenta.
+Depending upon the development stage of the foetus at the time of exposure, the effects of the pathogens will vary.
+The above-mentioned diseases are capable of causing developmental issues, since they are transmitted to the foetus through the placenta.

-TORCH infection is transferred from the mother to the baby and here are a few causes:
+TORCH infection is transferred from the mother to the baby through the following ways:

 1. At Childbirth

-While the baby is being delivered or even after a few minutes of being born, the torch infections acquired during pregnancy can infect it via blood or body fluids.
+While the baby is being delivered, or even after a few minutes of being born, a TORCH infection acquired during pregnancy can infect the baby via blood or body fluids.
 Fortunately, it is possible to control its spread through modern medical treatment.

 2. Through the Placenta

-The baby is yet to develop a powerful immune system of its own and hence is dependent upon you to fight infection.
-The placenta provides a passage for the pathogens to fight and the baby is unable to resist.
-Though the mother is rarely at risk here, the TORCH infection can lead to a spontaneous abortion.
+Inside the womb, the baby is yet to develop a powerful immune system of its own, and hence is dependent upon you to fight any infection.
+The placenta provides a passage for the pathogens, and the baby’s immune system cannot fight them.
+Though the mother is rarely at risk here, a TORCH infection can lead to a spontaneous abortion.

-While each of the different diseases that form TORCH infections have their individual symptoms, the general signs of this infection are as follows:
+While each of the different diseases that form TORCH infections have their individual symptoms, the general signs are as follows: